University of Melbourne Health Economics Group (UMHEG)

 The group aims to:

-- Create a supportive connected environment for health economists working across the University, and
+- Create a supportive, connected environment for health economists working across the University.

 - Raise the profile of health economics across the University and Australia.